helenagomez-adorno/personal_page2020/content/project/Spanish-newsCorpus/index.md

 title: "Spanish NewsCorpus: Multi-tagged corpus for authorship analysis in Spanish"
 summary: "The aim of the project is the compilation of news in Spanish from digital media sites and its categorization into three areas: variation of Spanish, author, and author's gender.
 The collection was carried out semi-automatically with a web crawler developed for this purpose."
-authors: [Miguel A. Sanchez-Perez, Ilia Markov, admin, Grigori Sidorov]
+authors: [Miguel A. Sanchez-Perez, Ilia Markov, Helena Gómez Adorno, Grigori Sidorov]
 tags: [corpus, Spanish corpus, Authorship analysis]
 categories: []
 date: 2020-09-09T16:38:06-05:00